robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 setTextPos(x, y)
     # Set the starting position for the following calls of
-      printString() and printChar() to x, y. x, y is the position of the leftside top pixel of the first character.
-      using the font given in font.
+      printString() and printChar() to x, y. x, y is the position of the leftside top pixel of the first character using the font given in font.

+getTextPos()
+    # return a tuple with the actual x,y values of the text postion for the next char printed

 setTextStyle(fgcolor = None [, bgcolor = None][, transparency = 0][, font = dummyfont])
     # Set the Style used for text printing with printChar() and printString()